 She is unlike any of the other Oasis Class ships in that she only has one FlowRider.
 In place of the other one, guests will find Wonder Playscape, an underwater-themed playground that has slides, climbing walls, games, and puzzles.

-Icon of the Seas (2024)
+Icon of the Seas (January 2024)

 Utopia of the Seas (July 2024)

-She will be most similar to Wonder of the Seas; however, Utopia will also offer unique experiences that cannot be found on other Oasis Class ships, such as the first-ever immersive train car dining experience and Pesky Parrot bar.
+She is the most similar to Wonder of the Seas; however, Utopia also offers unique experiences that cannot be found on other Oasis Class ships, such as the first-ever immersive train car dining experience and Pesky Parrot bar.
+Likewise, Utopia is the only Oasis Class ship with Izumi in Central Park, allowing guests to enjoy their favorite rolls al fresco.

 Star of the Seas (August 2025)

 Royal Caribbean's second Icon Class ship will enter service in August 2025.
-Star of the Seas will sail from Orlando (Port Canaveral), Florida to the Eastern and Western Caribbean.
+Star of the Seas will sail from Orlando (Port Canaveral), Florida, to the Eastern and Western Caribbean.

 Royal Caribbean has already announced some changes to the second Icon Class vessel.
 Empire Supper Club, for instance, will be themed after Chicago, rather than New York City.